Prevention: How Men and Boys Can Help!

 The goal of the White Ribbon Campaign is to end violence against women by engaging men in the process of personal, relational and social change.

-And then think about – and try to incorporate – seven behaviors identified by the International White Ribbon Campaign Committee to help end gender-based violence and promote gender equity, healthy relationships and positive ideals of masculinity:
+We encourage men to take a personal pledge – and then try to incorporate – seven behaviors identified by the International White Ribbon Campaign Committee to help end gender-based violence and promote gender equity, healthy relationships and positive ideals of masculinity:

 - Think about the kind of man you want to be.
 Be true to yourself.